Bicolored Pennant Ant

 Other common names include: Guinea Ant, Guinea Groove-headed Ant, Larger Imported Pennant Ant

 The Bicolored Pennant Ant is relatively common in Hawaiʻi.
-One of the first ants recorded in the Islands, it is a widespread tramp species around the world, achieving an almost universal distribution throughout the tropics by the end of the 19th century.
-It is a medium to medium-large ant with a color scheme that brings the phrase “fire ant” to many people’s minds.
+One of the first ants recorded in the Islands (Smith 1879), it is a widespread tramp species around the world, achieving an almost universal distribution throughout the tropics by the end of the 19th century.
+This is a medium to medium-large ant with a color scheme that brings the phrase “fire ant” to many people’s minds.
 But it is not an aggressive species and is not known to bite or sting.
 In fact, it is usually quite docile: Forel (1893) wrote “The ants are rather active, but not very pugnacious, even when the whole nest is dug up.”

 Identification/Description

 This is a robust reddish ant with a gaster that is usually noticeably darker than the ant’s head and body.
-It is the more common species of a nearly identical species pair present in the Islands, the other being the Insolent Pennant Ant (Tetramorium insolens).
+It is the more common of a pair of nearly identical species present in the Islands, the other being the Insolent Pennant Ant (Tetramorium insolens).
 To the naked eye both species are quite reminiscent of Tropical Fire Ants (Solenopsis geminata).
-Tropical Fire Ants, however, are a polymorphic species, with multiple sizes including large soldiers with outsized heads, while Bicolored Pennant Ants are monomorphic – all the same size.
+Tropical Fire Ants, however, are a polymorphic species, with multiple sizes including large soldiers with outsized heads, while our Pennant Ants are monomorphic – all the same size.
 The behavior of these similar-looking ants can also help separate them: the Pennant Ants may very well ignore you if you sit on their nest, while Tropical Fire Ants will climb up your legs and attack if you simply look at them askance.

 Impacts